 As a senior player, some of the most fun times you can have on the court are when playing with younger players.
 You can mentor them and compete with people of different skill sets.

-However, there are considerations to make when playing with a younger, or more athletic player.
+However, there are considerations to make when playing with or against a younger, or more athletic player.

 In a new Selkirk Pickleball TV series, “Senior Success,” senior professional pickleball player Steve Paranto shares tips for seniors who play pickleball.
 In this episode, Steve shares his advice for the mindset you should use when playing with younger individuals.